Home Wireless Earbuds Jbl Tune Flex Vs. Beoplay Ex

 • Has Ambient Sound Mode

-Category Features JBL Tune Flex Bang & Olufsen Beoplay EX
+Category Features JBL Tune Flex Beoplay EX

 DESIGN ingress protection (ip) rating IPX4 IP57